sourcegraph/handbook/content/departments/tech-ops/process/vendor-reviewer-guide.md

 - **Internal:** Security, Tech Ops
 - **Public:** Tech Ops

-From a procurement standpoint, we have an additional decision factor of ‘budget’, which determines if a finance review happens as part of the vendor request:
+From a procurement standpoint, we have an additional decision factor of ‘budget’, which determines if a finance review happens as part of the vendor request.

-- **5k:** no fiance review

-- **5k:** finance review

-- **100k:** legal review

 _<span style="text-decoration:underline;">Note:</span>_ Any budget approvals and discussions sit outside the vendor management process.
 They are a part of the [procurement process](../../finance/process/ap.md) and are a prerequisite for vendor requests.